The Poetry Business: 2025/26 (Judge: Holly Hopkins)

 From 2016 to 2022, four poets were accepted for publication, which number reduced to two beginning in 2023, and two runners-up have also been announced every year since (except in 2025).
 The Poetry Business's digital residencies, or the 'Poet in Residence' programme, has included New Poets Prize winners Jenny Danes, Hannah Hodgson, Chloe Elliott, and more.
 Kashyap is the only India-based winner of the Prize.
 He was shortlisted for the Prize twice, in 2021 and 2022.
 The competition wasn't announced in 2024.
+Zelda Cahill-Patten, who was one of the runners-up in the 2023/23 Prize went on to win the 2025/26 Prize.

 The International Book & Pamphlet Competition

 Established in 1986, the International Book & Pamphlet Competition is an older competition, and hailed as "the first of its kind in Britain."
 It's notable winners have been Peter Daniels and Moniza Alvi in 1991, published together as Peacock Luggage in 1992, Dean Browne in 2021 for Kitchens at Night, Michael Laskey in 1988 for Cloves of Garlic, and Daljit Nagra in 2003 for Oh My Rub!
 In 2025, which was the competition's 39th year, it was judged by the poet Kim Moore, who had also judged the New Poets Prize earlier.

 Below is an incomplete list of poets who have won the Competition over the years: